-This quality label is awarded to project proposals which were submitted for funding under Horizon 2020, which succeeded in passing all of the stringent selection and award criteria but could not be funded under the available Call budget.
+This quality label is awarded to project proposals submitted for funding under Horizon 2020, which succeeded in passing all of the stringent selection and award criteria but could not be funded under the available Call budget.
 The 'Seal' identifies project proposals which merit funding from alternative sources (public or private, national, regional, European or international).

 Welcome to our newly revamped website

-The Seal of Excellence website received a facelift!
+Our website received a facelift!
 We made it easier for you to navigate so you can quickly find what you are looking for.
 Information on the Seal of Excellence has been reshuffled into four different categories and is tailored to both recipients of the Seal as well as authorities looking to fund awarded projects.
 On the testimonials page you can read stories from our frontrunners that have implemented Seal-friendly support schemes in their regions or Member States.
-We are always looking for successful stories and 'seal' friendly schemes to promote, let us know and you might get featured on the website!
+We are always looking for success stories and 'seal' friendly schemes to promote, let us know and you might get featured on the website!
 You can also engage on Twitter by using the #sealofexcellence.